waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Rematches:** Anthony (Route 33) [Dunsparce Swarm in Dark Cave] (Radio Reset), Joey (Route 30) [Called - Radio Reset].

 ## Current Mission: Mt.
 Silver Conquest
-**Status:** Silver Cave PokeCenter.
+**Status:** Exploring Silver Cave Room 1.
-**Objective:** Heal, then re-explore Silver Cave Room 1.
+**Objective:** Navigate to the upper levels.
 **Action Plan:**
-1. Heal at PokeCenter.
+1. Bypass the ridge at Row 20 via the western gap (x=5).
-2. Enter Silver Cave Room 1 (18, 11).
+2. Locate the exit to the western outside area or the path deeper into the cave.
-3. Search for missed paths, ladders, or Flashable areas.
+3. Check for hidden items (Item Finder).

 ### Recent Logs
 - **Larvitar Caught:** Nicknamed "BEDROCK".
 Sent to PC.